Fast and Scalable Beamforming for RIS-Assisted Downlink Multi-group Multicasting

 \subsubsection{Initialization}

-The proposed updating procedure in \eqref{MMFPSA:y} and \eqref{MMFPSA:x} requires an initial point $\xbf^{(0)} = [{\abf^{(0)}}^{H}, {\ebf^{(0)}}^H]^H$.
-This initial point can be generated randomly, as the projection \eqref{MMFPSA:x} will ensure that the subsequent points $\{\xbf^{(n)}\}$ are feasible.
-However, a good initial point improves the rate of convergence.
+The proposed updating procedure requires an initial point $({\abf^{(0)}}, {\ebf^{(0)}})$.
+This initial point can be generated randomly, as the projections $\Pi_{\Ec}$ and $\Pi_{Ac}$ will ensure that the subsequent points $\{({\abf^{(n)}}, {\ebf^{(n)}})\}$ are feasible.
+However, a good initial point help accelerate the convergence.
 Thus, instead of a random initial point, we consider the following approach.